theyak/contextmenu/README.md

 All context menus are made with a simple JavaScript object, which I will call a *menu object*, which defines the menu.
 The *menu object* contains properties which represent each menu item.

-The most basic, and likely sufficient approach, each property is as simple as a key : function() pair.
+The most basic, and likely sufficient approach, each property is as simple as a key: function() pair.
 The key is used for the menu item label, and the function is called when the item is selected.

 ```javascript